Women in Hinduism: Arts: dance, drama, music, poetry

 Music and dance, states Tracy Pintchman, are "intertwined in Hindu traditions", and women in Hinduism have had an active creative and performance role in this tradition.
-While Hinduism gives women all the rights certain cultural aspects of the social traditions of Hindu society curtailed the freedoms of women too,although they also gave opportunities to create and express arts.
+While Hinduism gives women all the rights certain cultural aspects of the social traditions of Hindu society curtailed the freedoms of women too, although they also gave opportunities to create and express arts.
 The historical evidence, states Pintchman, suggests that the opportunities to create and participate in arts were available to women regardless of their caste or class.
 Classical vocal music was more prevalent among women upper classes, while public performances of arts such as dance were more prevalent among women in matrilineal Hindu traditions, particularly the Devadasi.

 The Devadasi tradition women practiced their arts in a religious context.
 Young Devadasi women were trained in the arts of music, theater, and dance, and their lives revolved around Hindu temples.
 In south India, some of these women were courtesans, while others chaste.
 In 1909, the colonial government passed the first law banning the Devadasis practice in the state of Mysore; however, an attempt to ban Devadasis tradition in Tamil Nadu Hindu temples failed in Madras Presidency in 1927.
 In 1947, the government of Madras passed legislation forbidding Devadasi practices under pressure from activists that this was a 'prostitution' tradition.
 However, the tradition was revived by those who consider it to be a 'nun' tradition wherein a Devadasi was a chaste woman who considered herself married to God and used temple dance tradition to raise funds as well as helped continue the arts.

-In poetry, 9th-century Andal became a well-known Bhakti movement poetess, states Pintchman, and historical records suggest that by the 12th century she was a major inspiration to Hindu women in south India and elsewhere.
+In poetry, 9th-century Andal became a well-known Bhakti movement poet, states Pintchman, and historical records suggest that by the 12th century she was a major inspiration to Hindu women in south India and elsewhere.
 Andal continues to inspire hundreds of classical dancers in modern times choreographing and dancing Andal's songs.
 Andal is also called Goda, and her contributions to the arts have created Goda Mandali (circle of Andal) in the Vaishnava tradition.
 Many other women, such as Nagaatnammal, Balasaraswati, and Rukmini, states Pintchman, were instrumental in bringing "Carnatic music and Bharat Natyam to the public stage and making the performing arts accessible by the general public" by the 12th century.
 Gathasaptasati is an anthology of Subhashita genre of poetry, from the first half of 1st millennium CE, many of which are attributed to Hindu women in central and western India.

+16th-century Mirabai is among the most well known Hindu women saints devoted to Krishna.
+Also a part of the Bhakti movement, her life and work illustrate bhakti transcending caste, class, and gender boundaries.